kidd0/cs6573/0_intro_re/README.md

 * [FASM](http://www.flatassembler.net/fasmw17121.zip)

 ### Lessons
-Only the `write` and `debug` code folders are required.
-None of the `read` code sections are required.
-Work through folders 1-6 and complete the assignments.
+Work through folders 1-7 and complete the assignments.
+Only the `write` and `debug` folders are required.
+None of the `read` folders are required.

 * 1_basic_fasm: some background to get familiar with FASM
-* 2_branching: you can skip question 2 (the one about Fibonacci)
+* 2_branching: skip question 2
 * 3_signed_operations: only do question 0
 * 4_signed_memory: only do question 0
 * 5_call_ret: only do questions 0 and 2